razoumov/publish/01-base.md

 ### Running Chapel codes on the training cluster `cassiopeia.c3.ca`

-If you are working on the training cluster VM (Andromeda), please instead load Chapel from the admin's
+If you are working on the training cluster VM (Cassiopeia), please instead load Chapel from the admin's
 directory:

 ~~~ {.bash}